 Q: What is the age limit for Arkansas Children's Hospital and Angel One?

-A: Arkansas Children's Hospital provides care to patients up to 21 years of age.
+A: Arkansas Children's provides care to patients up to 21 years of age.
 Angel One follows this same principle, however, we also transport burn patients to ACH and High-Risk Obstetric patients which are taken to UAMS.

 Q: How do I get a job at Angel One?